 We are also being told that not enough is being done, and despite all the commitments under the Paris Agreement on Climate Change, we need to step up the level of ambition for the sake of the future of mankind.

-Major scientific organisations in climate change research insist that we are in a critical period as they underline the glaring and growing gap between agreed targets to tackle global warming and the actual reality.
+Major scientific organisations in climate change research insist that we are in a critical period as they underline the glaring and growing gap between agreed targets to tackle global warming and greenhouse gas emissions and the actual reality.